EXCLUSIVE-Barclays CEO in bid to stem US talent flight

 The bankers have left for rivals including Citigroup Inc C.N, UBS Group AG UBSG.S and Jefferies Financial Group Inc JEF.N, Reuters has reported.
 Venkatakrishnan's intervention underscores the pressure that the British bank is under to protect its U.S. investment banking franchise.

-Barclays slipped to 14th from sixth in Refinitiv's Americas mergers and acquisitions league table in the first quarter of 2023, even as it jumped from ninth to fifth in the Europe, Middle East and Africa league table, as its U.S. dealmakers struggled to preserve market share amid a slowdown in transactions.
+Barclays slipped to 14th place in Refinitiv's Americas mergers and acquisitions league table in the first quarter of 2023 from sixth a year earlier, even as it jumped from ninth to fifth in the Europe, Middle East and Africa league table, as its U.S. dealmakers struggled to preserve market share amid a slowdown in transactions.

 Venkatakrishnan promised during the meeting to invest in the investment banking business to boost morale, the sources said.